 The nature of learning

-Some classes are homogenous, in terms of student demographics and student abilities, and some are more heterogeneous.
-Depending on the particular mix of students, the teacher may adjust the direct instruction in different ways (for example, to differentiate the way instruction is delivered).
-In short, a sensible student-centered approach to teaching is focused on producing real learning in students and adjusts the teaching (and other factors) accordingly.
+Some schools are very diverse in their student makeup while others are less so.
+Some classes are highly homogenous, in terms of student demographics, abilities, and behavior, and some classes are more heterogeneous.
+Thus, depending on the particular mix of students, the teacher may need to adjust the instruction in different ways (for example, the way content and instruction are differentiated, the way students are grouped, and the way student seating is configured).

-Students, especially at the lower levels, need a structured environment and they need an expert to teach them directly and explicitly on what they need to know in order to build a solid foundation of knowledge and skills as well as the proper habits and attitudes of mind.
-And, ideally, teachers should do this in a way that is motivating, engaging, and participatory – that is one of the great challenges for teachers.
+Students need caring adults and knowledgeable experts to teach and guide them directly and explicitly in what they need to know in order to build solid foundational knowledge as well as the proper habits and attitudes of mind.

 The nature of teaching